katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 We can now change the aesthetics such as point size, shape, color, etc.

-For instance, we can add transparency with `alpha` to avoid overplotting.
+For instance, we can add transparency to avoid overplotting using `alpha`:

 ```python
 ax.scatter(rainfall_data['UT'], rainfall_data['data'], alpha=0.3)